Transactional Email campaigns

-This reference article covers how to create a Transactional Campaign in the Braze dashboard and generate a
+Transactional Emails are sent to facilitate an agreed-upon transaction between a sender and the recipient.
+This reference article covers how to create a transactional email campaign in the Braze dashboard and generate a

 - Order confirmations